KatherineWasmer/glados/README.md

 ## Functionality

-#### 3/10/2026 --  Version 0.2.0 includes the following functions to eliminate the need to manually interact with the terminal.
+#### 3/10/2026 --  Version 0.2.0 includes the following bioinformatics functions to eliminate the need to manually interact with the terminal.
 These functions are especially useful for cloud-based RStudio servers (Galaxy, Great Lakes HPC, etc.).

 `install_plink()` - Installs PLINK 1.9 through an RStudio instance.